POSCO shares fall after block stock offering

-SEOUL (Reuters) - Shares in South Korean steelmaker POSCO (005490.KS) fell more than 2 percent on Thursday after it sold some of its stock at a 4.8 percent discount to the previous day’s close in a block offering.
+SEOUL, Sept 12 (Reuters) - Shares in South Korean steelmaker POSCO fell more than 2 percent on Thursday after it sold some of its stock at a 4.8 percent discount to the previous day’s close in a block offering.

 POSCO shares were down 2.4 percent at 332,000 Korean won ($310) at 0010 GMT, snapping five sessions of gains.